Madhu Kinnar

-Madhu Bai Kinnar is the mayor of Raigarh in Chhattisgarh, India.
-Running as an independent candidate, Madhu won the mayor election of the Raigarh Municipal Corporation, securing 33,168 votes and defeating the nearest rival, the ruling party BJP's Mahaveer Guruji, by 4,537 votes.
+Madhu Bai Kinnar is an Indian politician who served as the mayor of Raigarh in Chhattisgarh, India.
+In 2015, running as an independent candidate, Madhu won the mayor election of the Raigarh Municipal Corporation, securing 33,168 votes and defeating the nearest rival, the ruling party BJP's Mahaveer Guruji, by 4,537 votes.
 She is India's first openly transgender mayor.

 Prior to elections

 Madhu Bai was previously known as Naresh Chauhan and has an eighth-grade education.
 As a teenager, Madhu left her family to join the hijra, transgender communities indigenous to South Asia.
 She belongs to the Dalit community in India.

 Before assuming office, Madhu Bai earned a living by taking up odd jobs and by singing and dancing on the streets of Raigarh and performing in trains going on the Howrah-Mumbai route.
 She ran for mayor's office on a budget of 60,000 to 70,000 rupees, saying that it was upon the insistence of a few aggrieved citizens that she decided to contest the elections.

 Before Madhu, Kamla Jan was elected the first transgender mayor of India in Katni.
 Her candidacy was declared "void" because she contested in the female category.